-Understanding the type of cancer, if and how it has spread (the stage), and the potential aggressiveness of the cancer (the grade) can help you when discussing your diagnosis, treatment and prognosis with your specialist.
+Understanding the type of cancer (the histotype), if and how it has spread (the stage), and the potential aggressiveness of the cancer (the grade) can help you when discussing your diagnosis, treatment and prognosis with your specialist.
 However, some women may not wish to know so much detail – it is a personal choice.

 There are several different ovarian cancer types, classified by the types of cells and tissue they originate from.
 Your age can affect your susceptibility to these different types of ovarian tumours, and the type of ovarian cancer you have may influence your treatment options now and in the future.